How Fast Do Snowboarders Go On Average? Amateur vs Pro

 Conclusion

 Snowboarding is an extreme sport designed to be performed at high speeds.
-A snowboard can therefore go as fast as you are willing and able to take it.
+A snowboard can therefore go as fast as you are willing and able to take it, of course with the considerations of what affects your speed discussed above.

 Just remember the most important part…